moq-wg/moq-transport/draft-lcurley-warp.md

 * Response:
 Provides result of the transaction, where a value of `Ok` indicates successful subscription.
-For failed response, the "Reason Phrase" is populated with appropriate reason.
+For failed response, the "Reason Phrase" is populated with appropriate reason and Reason Phrase Length carrying its length.

 * Track ID:
-Identifies the hop-by-hop identifier mapping the given Track Name to be populated in the Object messages ({{message-object}}) and MUST only be present if the `Response` is `Ok`.
+Identifies the hop-by-hop identifier mapping the given Track Name to be populated in the OBJECT messages ({{message-object}}) and MUST only be present if the `Response` is `Ok`.
 This field is populated with either the `Track ID` value provided in the request or the one chosen by client processing the request.
-The Track ID field in the Object's header messages MUST be populated with the value in this field.
+The Track ID field in the OBJECT's header messages MUST be populated with the value in this field.

 ## GOAWAY {#message-goaway}
 The `GOAWAY` message is sent by the server to force the client to reconnect.